-The graphics on the ZX are fine, a bit inferior though to the CPC and C64 versions.
+The graphics on the ZX look fine, a bit inferior though to the CPC and C64 versions.
 The colors are nicely picked and the level details are followed by smooth sprite animations.
-Although the framerate drops significantly when a large number of enemy sprites occupy the screen (same happens on the CPC version), the game remains playable enough I think.
-Note that the C64 version is smoother and plays better than its other 8bit counterparts.
-The sound effects are simple but adequate while the opening music is not as good as on the CPC version.
+Although the frame-rate drops significantly when a large number of enemies occupy the screen (same happens on the CPC version), the game remains playable.
+Note that the C64 version is smoother and plays better than its 8bit counterparts.
+The sound effects are pretty simple and there's also a nice opening tune on the game's title.